 The apostle Peter warns his readers that, just as in Old Testament times (e.g. Deuteronomy 13), when there were false prophets among the people of Israel, so there would be false teachers among the Christian leadership who will bring into New Testament churches “damnable1 heresies, even denying the Lord that bought them, and bring upon themselves swift destruction” (2 Peter 2.1), i.e. everlasting ruin in Hell.

-Their “covetousness” is what really drives them in the “feigned words” of their preaching, by which they “make merchandise of you”, their congregation (v.3)—they themselves get very rich from the offerings that their destructive doctrines bring in.
+Their “covetousness” is what really drives them preach “feigned words”, by which they “make merchandise of you,” their congregation (v.3)—they themselves get very rich from the offerings that their destructive doctrines bring in.

-Meanwhile these “pernicious ways” are noticed and mocked by a watching world, so that these pretended men of God and women of God bring the church of Christ into disrepute—“by reason of whom the way of truth shall be evil spoken of” (v.2).
+Meanwhile their “pernicious ways” are observed and mocked by a watching world, so that these pretended men of God and women of God bring the church of Christ into disrepute—“by reason of whom the way of truth shall be evil spoken of” (v.2).

-There may be saved but deceived, genuinely Christ-bought teachers teaching “damnable heresies”, alongside unsaved false teachers who teach the same errors—indistinguishable, for a time.
-What a dreadful state a church has fallen into, when such errors have taken over, where the pastors teach Christians sinful—damnable ways!
-And what a seriously dreadful state a church has fallen into, when under these heresies and the sinful practices, there is no way of identifying who in congregation or pulpit is a true Christian and who is not, because all are in error and all are involved in immoral and destructive ways, careless that their reputation is spoilt before a watching world.
+There may be deceived, but genuinely Christ-bought teachers teaching “damnable heresies,” as well as unsaved false teachers who teach the same errors—indistinguishable, for a time.
+What a dreadful state a church has fallen into, when such heresies have taken over, where the pastors teach Christians sinful, damnable ways!
+And what a seriously dreadful state a church has fallen into, when under these heresies and the sinful practices, there is no way of identifying who in congregation or pulpit is a true Christian and who is not, because all are in error and all are involved in corrupting doctrines and corrupt practices, careless that their reputation is spoilt before a watching world.

-The Bible teaches us that Christ does deal with unconverted false teachers and their followers.
-For his own honour, he brings “swift destruction” upon them (2 Peter 2:1), even on some who have been blood-bought by the Lord.
+The Bible teaches us that Christ does deal with false teachers and their followers.
+For his own honour, Christ brings “swift destruction” upon them (2 Peter 2.1)—even on some who have been blood-bought by the Lord.
 After repeated rebuttals, warnings and calls to repentance, and after chastisement of afflictions not being heeded, there is only one course of action remaining.

-Many false teachers (i.e. teachers of false doctrines, and damnable heresies) are not true Christians but are unsaved.
+Many teachers of false doctrines are not true Christians but are unsaved.
 They may have deliberately infiltrated the Church of Christ in order to subvert it.
 They may through sheer self discipline withhold themselves from outward sin for a while, in order to pretend to be Christians.
 But their true nature will eventually manifest itself—and especially so in a church that they have turned evil by their damnable heresies.

-The word evil does indeed apply here, for one identifier of a false doctrine is that it promotes and gives licence to sinful practices.
-The ungodly in church and pulput will thus “walk after the flesh in the lust of uncleanness”, and they will behave as “natural brute beasts”, “having eyes full of adultery, and that cannot cease from sin”, and they will “allure through the lusts of the flesh, through wantonness” (2 Peter 2:10-18).
+The word evil does indeed apply here, for besides contradicting the Bible, their false doctrine inevitably promotes and gives licence to sinful practices.
+As Peter says, the ungodly in church and pulpit “walk after the flesh in the lust of uncleanness,” and they behave as “natural brute beasts,” “having eyes full of adultery, and that cannot cease from sin,” and they “allure through the lusts of the flesh, through wantonness” (2 Peter 2.10-18).

 God will judge perverse heretics for their efforts to drag down Christians into becoming “servants of corruption”—turned evil, like themselves (v.19).

-True Christians who are ensnared in such corrupt churches do heed the warnings and therefore they repent of the errors and “come out from among them” (see 2 Corinthians 6:13-16).
-They are the ones who are eventually compelled by God to leave, as were Noah and Lot in times past (2 Peter 2:4-8).
+True Christians who are ensnared in such corrupt churches do eventually heed the warnings and therefore they repent of the errors and they “come out from among them” (see 2 Corinthians 6.13-16).
+They do not remain, but they are compelled by God to leave, as were Noah and Lot in times past (2 Pet 2.4-8).
 “The Lord knoweth how to deliver the godly out of temptations, and to reserve the unjust unto the day of judgment to be punished” (v.9).

 Similarly, if a pastor or theological seminary teacher comes to understand that part of what he has been teaching is an error—even a damnable heresy, then he will know that he must repent even if it means he must leave his place and office, for the honour of his Lord Jesus Christ.